ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 2. Decodes the authentication request and obtain all the input parameters of the auth request
 3. Validates eAuthType and compare the data in the PID block in the auth request
 4. Validates if the MUA has permission for e-KYC
-5. Validates if the mode of authentication in the input for e-KYC is as per the configuration of permissible mode of authentication for e-KYC for the MUA
+5. Validates if the mode of authentication in the input for e-KYC is as per the configuration of a permissible mode of authentication for e-KYC for the MUA
 6. The system performs all the validation of the OTP Validation process and encodes the auth response
 7. Validates the status of the auth response based on auth response and proceed only if the status is successful
 8. The system proceeds to construct the e-KYC response element, which is encoded and encrypted.